Day 7- Easy Sourdough Focaccia

 - 1 half-sheet pan

-- 400 grams sourdough starter active starter will yield faster results, but that does not mean you couldn't use discard if you're willing to wait a little longer in the proofing process.
+- 400 grams or 2 cups sourdough starter active starter will yield faster results, but that does not mean you couldn't use discard if you're willing to wait a little longer in the proofing process.

 - 5 tbsp avocado oil or more for greasing your baking tray